 Emmy Noether Group – The Bureaucratization of Islam and its Socio-Legal Dimensions in Southeast Asia

-Following the popular waves of Islamic resurgence, bureaucracies have become influential societal actors in the religious field in Southeast Asia, particularly in countries where Muslim populations play a significant political role.
-The governments of Brunei, Indonesia, Malaysia, the Philippines, and Singapore have in diverse ways empowered 'administrative' bodies to guide Islamic discourse and regulate matters of religion and morality in the public sphere.
-Although their approaches and spheres of influence differ widely, in each of these countries state-actors passionately try to influence the direction Islamic discourse is taking in their territories.
+Following the popular waves of Islamic resurgence, religious bureaucracies have become increasingly influential societal and political actors in Southeast Asia.
+The governments of Brunei, Indonesia, Malaysia, the Philippines, and Singapore have in diverse ways empowered 'administrative' bodies to guide Islamic discourse and regulate public morality.
+Although their national histories, approaches and spheres of influence differ widely, in each of these countries state-actors passionately try to influence the direction Islamic discourse is taking in their territories.
 Simultaneously, non-state actors try to influence the state's governance of Islam and public morality, resulting in mutual attempts to engage, educate and at times manipulate each other.

-The Research Group investigates the bureaucratization of Islam and its socio-legal dimensions from an anthropological perspective, with a particular focus on the state's exercise of ‘classificatory power’ and its actual workings on the micro-level.
-The project argues that the bureaucratization of Islam far transcends its organizational boundaries.
-Focusing on five case studies, the group will scrutinize how the transformation of Islam into the 'languages' (codes, symbols, procedures) of bureaucracy, the nation state, and other powerful registers has consequences that penetrate deeply into public discourse and the everyday lives of various social actors, while bureaucratic schemes of state-ified Islam diffuse into society.
-The project also asks how social actors engage with bureaucratic practices, as the state’s classificatory power is co-produced and contested in society in uncertain and unpredictable ways.
-The project treats the bureaucratization of Islam not just descriptively as an empirical fact, but as a larger social phenomenon to be theorized comparatively, taking into account locally unique dynamics of nationally framed religious meaning-making as well as larger transnational flows and patterns.
-Grounded in long-term fieldwork, focusing on actors' perspectives and positioned in anthropological debates, the project intends to generate a new anthropological understanding of contemporary Islam in the context of state power in Southeast Asia, with implications beyond the region.
+The Research Group investigates the bureaucratization of Islam from an anthropological perspective, with a particular focus on the state's attempted exercise of 'classificatory power' and its workings on the micro-level.
+The project argues that the bureaucratization of Islam transcends its organizational boundaries in multifold ways.
+Focusing on five case studies, the group scrutinizes how the translation of Islam into the 'languages' (codes, symbols, procedures) of bureaucracy, the nation state, and other powerful registers has consequences that deeply affect public discourse and the everyday lives of various social actors, while bureaucratic schemes of state-ified Islam diffuse into society.
+The project also asks how social actors actively engage with such bureaucratic schemes, as the state’s classificatory power is necessarily co-produced and contested in society in unpredictable ways.
+The project treats the bureaucratization of Islam as a social phenomenon to be theorized comparatively, taking into account locally unique dynamics of nationally framed religious meaning-making as well as larger transnational flows and patterns.
+Grounded in long-term fieldwork and focusing on actors' perspectives, the project generates new anthropological understandings of Islam in the context of state power in (and beyond) Southeast Asia.